 Consider Ted Cruz, the Texas senator who ran against Trump this year.
 He also accused the president of refusing to acknowledge the terror threat and said Obama “acted as an apologist for radical Islamic terrorism.”

-Even supposedly “moderate” Republicans, like Jeb Bush and Marco Rubio, have talked about jihadism in epic terms, describing it as an existential threat to the Western world while criticizing the president for not taking it more seriously.
+Even supposedly “moderate” Republicans, like Jeb Bush and Marco Rubio, have talked about jihadism in epic terms, describing it as an existential threat to the Western world while criticizing the Democrat for not taking it more seriously.